dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 For more information, see [Create an Autopilot deployment profile](enrollment-autopilot.md#create-an-autopilot-deployment-profile).

-### Register Autopilot devices that are not enrolled
+### Register Autopilot devices that aren't enrolled

-If your devices are not yet enrolled, you can register them yourself.
+If your devices aren't yet enrolled, you can register them yourself.
 For more information, see [](enrollment-autopilot.md#create-an-autopilot-deployment-profile).

 ### Register devices from an OEM